Barney Oldfield

-Biography

 Early life

-Berna Eli Oldfield was born in York Township, Fulton County, Ohio, near Wauseon and Toledo, on January 29, 1878, to Henry Clay Oldfield, a laborer, and his wife Sarah.
+Oldfield was born in York Township, Fulton County, Ohio, near Wauseon and Toledo, on January 29, 1878, to Henry Clay Oldfield, a laborer, and his wife Sarah.
 He was named after his father's bunkmate in the 68th Ohio Volunteer Infantry during the American Civil War.
 He had a sister Bertha.

 As of the 1880 United States census, the Oldfields lived in Wauseon.
-In 1889, they moved to Toledo, where the father, Henry, got a job at the state mental asylum.
-In the summer of 1891, Berna worked as a waterboy in order to purchase his first bicycle.
+In 1889, they moved to Toledo, where Henry got a job at the state mental asylum.
+In the summer of 1891, Oldfield worked as a waterboy in order to purchase his first bicycle.
 According to legend, he spent most of his Sunday afternoons at the local Toledo fire station, hoping for the next call.
 As the company's “mascot,” he was allowed to ride the big red hose wagon, pulled by a pair of horses that raced through the streets.
-The following year, Berna worked after school selling the Toledo Blade and Toledo Bee newspapers.
+The following year, Oldfield worked after school selling the Toledo Blade and Toledo Bee newspapers.

 Oldfield dropped out of school after the eighth grade in 1892.
 He started working with his father as a kitchen helper at the mental asylum during the day and a bellhop at the downtown hotel at night.
 He eventually worked at the hotel full-time, as he preferred it to working around mental patients.
 Purportedly the bell captain said that "Berna” was "a sissy name," so he changed it to “Barney."
 Oldfield was described as having a "magnetic personality", and received many tips at the hotel.
-He used them to buy his first bike, an "Advance Traveller" with pneumatic tires.
+He used them to buy his second bike, an "Advance Traveller" with pneumatic tires.